keerthik/keerthik.github.io/dicestorm/game/rules.md

 # Pieces
 Any hex card placed on the board is a "piece".
 They occupy space and block pathing.

-Deployable pieces (base units) and Titan pieces are creatures, and receive turn tokens.
+Deployable pieces (base units) and Titan pieces are units, and receive turn tokens.

 Artifacts are pieces that have special properties.
 They may or may not receive turn tokens.
-They do not count towards initiative calculations or the victory condition (they are not creatures).
+They do not count towards initiative/supply calculations or the victory condition (they are not units).

-Abilities may selectively affect only allied, enemy or both, and creatures, artifacts or pieces (both).
+Abilities may selectively affect only allied, enemy or both, and units, artifacts or pieces (both).

 Pieces receive turn tokens only at the very the start of the Tactics phase unless mentioned otherwise.
 Thus, anything summoned "after Deploy" will receive a turn token, but anything summoned "at the start of Tactics" will not.